Did you know that three of the most successful entrepreneurs in the world identify as introverts?

 Part of my reasoning for running the business such as this was it was strictly a side-hustle at this time.
 Only after being in business for almost 8 months did I finally get the proper insurance & licensing.
 Looking back, this was an extremely risky decision on my part for many reasons.

-Start a gorgeous planners and refills business
+Start a customisable, refillable planners business

 My first planner inserts were actually terrible compared to what we produce now.
 I had no idea what I was doing and hadn’t considered packaging, postage or branding at all.
 I whipped up a logo in MS Paint of all things.